appium/appium/docs/en/writing-running-appium/android/espresso-datamatcher-selector.md

 ## Espresso DataMatcher Selector

-By delegating to Espresso's [Data Matcher](https://developer.android.com/reference/android/support/test/espresso/DataInteraction), we can target views that are not visible in the viewport without having to manually scroll the Views on screen.
-Instead we target the [Adapters](https://developer.android.com/reference/android/widget/AdapterView))
+By delegating to Espresso's [Data Matcher](https://developer.android.com/reference/android/support/test/espresso/DataInteraction), we can target views that are not visible in the viewport without the need to manually scroll the Views on screen.

 ### AdapterViews